 \item [3)] for all $f\in C^\infty_c(M)$, all $x\in M$ and $t\geq 0$

 \end{itemize} where $\H_t f$ is the solution to the heat equation with initial datum $f$.

-In non-smooth setting, the notion of synthetic Ricci curvature bounds, or non-smooth curvature-dimension conditions, were proposed by Lott-Sturm-Villani (see \cite{Lott-Villani09} and \cite{S-O1} for $\cd$ and $\cdkn$ conditions) using optimal transport theory.
-Later on, by assuming the infinitesimally Hilbertianity(i.e. the Sobolev space $W^{1,2}$ is a Hilbert space), $\rcd$ condition which is a refinement of curvature-dimension condition, was proposed by Ambrosio-Gigli-Savar\'e (see \cite{AGS-M} and \cite{AGMR-R}).
+In non-smooth setting, the notions of synthetic Ricci curvature bounds, or non-smooth curvature-dimension conditions, were proposed by Lott-Villani and Sturm (see \cite{Lott-Villani09} and \cite{S-O1}) using optimal transport theory.
+Later on, by assuming the infinitesimally Hilbertianity (i.e. the Sobolev space $W^{1,2}$ is a Hilbert space), {\rm RCD} condition (or $\rcd$ condtion to emphasize the curvature) which is a refinement of Lott-Sturm-Villani's curvature-dimension condition, was proposed by Ambrosio-Gigli-Savar\'e (see \cite{AGS-M} and \cite{AGMR-R}).
 It is known that $\rcd$ spaces are generalizations of Riemannian manifolds with lower Ricci curvature bound and their limit spaces, as well as Alexandrov spaces with lower curvature bound.

-A natural question that arises concerns the relationship between Lott-Sturm-Villani's synthetic Ricci bound and Bakry-\'Emery's gradient estimate in the non-smooth setting.
-Let $\ms$ be a $\rcd$ space, it is proved (in \cite{AGS-M}) that
+Is is known that Lott-Sturm-Villani's synthetic Ricci bound and 2-gradient estimate (for heat flows) are equivalent in non-smooth setting.
+Let $\ms$ be a $\rcd$ space, it is proved in \cite{AGS-M} that

 for any $f\in W^{1,2}$ and $t>0$, where $\H_t f$ is the heat flow from $f$ and $|\D f|$ is the minimal weak upper gradient (or weak gradient for simplicity) of $f$.
 In particular, by H\"older inequality we know